ans-group/docs.ukfast.co.uk/source/desktop/fastdrive/techinformation.md

 ### Redundancy/Backup

-Every element of the UKFast infrastructure used to host the FASTdrive service is designed to N+1 standards, including:
+Every element of the UKFast infrastructure used to host the FastDrive service is designed to N+1 standards, including:

 1. Cisco ASA Firewalls which are locked down to Citrix SaaS Application Tier
 2. UKFast Load Balancers